OpenDSA/OpenDSA/RST/source/InsertOpt.rst

 Since swap requires three assignments and shifting requires only one, it appears that this will be a big improvement.

-One of the key things to understand about optimizing is that the programming language that you use can have a big influence on the results.
+One of the key things to understand about optimizing code is that the programming language you use can have a big influence on the results.
 Perhaps the greatest distinction is whether your language is compiled or not.